esa/pagmo/doc/sphinx/tutorials/basic_mo_functionalities.rst

 .. code-block:: python

    In [1]: from PyGMO import *
-   In [2]: prob = problem.zdt1()
+   In [2]: prob = problem.zdt(1)
    In [3]: pop = population(prob,10)

-We here make use of the `ZDT1 problem <http://pagmo.sourceforge.net/pagmo/classpagmo_1_1problem_1_1zdt1.html#_details>`_ and we created a *population* containing 10 individuals randomly created within the box bounds.
+We here make use of first problem of the ZDT benchmark suite and we created a *population* containing 10 individuals randomly created within the box bounds.
 Which individuals belong to which preto front?
 We can immediately see this by typing:

 .. code-block:: python